 This method can work well for items that get equal use such as parking.
 It seems to work well for spouses or significant others living together because it is simple and doesn’t require a lot of thought.

-It doesn’t always work as well for roommates or family living together though because use of the item being paid for is not always equal.
+It doesn’t always work as well for roommates or family living together though because use of the item being paid for is not always used equally by everyone.

 Split Expenses Based on Usage

 Splitting expenses based on usage makes a lot of sense from a practical standpoint but it doesn’t always sit well with the people you share living space with.
 It can also be extremely difficult to calculate.